scottjodoin/compo-3040-a2/README.md

-# Resume
+# README

 ## Purpose

-This guide will walk you through the steps to upload a resume to your GitHub repository using Markdown, Jekyll theming, and GitHub pages.
+This README guide will walk you through the steps to upload a resume to your GitHub repository using Markdown, Jekyll theming, and GitHub pages.
 This guide will also make references to the suggestions as outlined in Etter's book, **Modern Technical Writing**.

 ## Prerequisites

-* A resume formatted in Markdown.
+* A resume to be formatted in Markdown.
+* A Markdown editor, such as VS Code
 * A GitHub account and dedicated repository

 ## Instructions